 Retail already uses this trend—large offline stores switch to online sales and vice versa, as shown by Amazon.
 Today’s restaurant business is also a combination of online and offline sales.
 Online food-delivery platforms (UberEats, Grubhub, Seamless, Postmates, Eat24, etc) are expanding choice and convenience, allowing customers to order from a wide range of restaurants with a single tap on their mobile device.
 People accustomed to shopping online through mobile apps or websites, with maximum convenience, increasingly expect the same experience when it comes to ordering dinner.
 Most offline restaurants and cafes which have already taken this into service, use their resources effectively to increase sales.
 They offer customers not only a place to visit, but also ordering food from home, or placing an order and picking it up themselves.
 For a successful restaurant business, restaurateurs simply need to maximize the potential of their venue and simultaneously manage different channels for interaction with customers.

 All new restaurants industry trends are significant and can help you stand out among your competitors, but a successful business is not just about following new tendencies.
 Trends will lead guests to your restaurant, but only you can make them want to stay and return later with family and friends.
 The most important factor in the dining experience is delicious food at 60%, with the quality of service at 22%.
-To achieve this, you must have a system of customer service and a reliable cloud Point of Sale and management software.
+To achieve this, you must have a system of customer service and a reliable cloud restaurant and coffee shop POS software.
 They help control your finances, storage and inventory, reduce costs and increase revenue.
 To get the maximum profit from your restaurant you need to combine all these things into one, creating your own approach and running the business smartly.